ryanpf/linux_rocksmith/guides/setup/arch-pipewire.md

-# JACK to ASIO with pipewire on Arch-based distros
+# JACK to ASIO on Arch-based distros

 Tested on Arch Linux